The End of the Expert Network Broker: What Replaces Them

 AI is transforming this into the most valuable part of the workflow.
 An AI copilot that joins a live call can transcribe the conversation in real time, tag moments that align with the analyst's original questions, flag potential compliance concerns, and generate a structured summary within minutes of the call ending.
 Unlike a human moderator, it never loses focus, never misses a quote, and never forgets to follow up.

 The synthesis layer — turning a raw conversation into actionable research output — is where the most significant time savings occur.
+This same dynamic is now playing out in commercial due diligence, where AI voice agents are replacing $500K consulting engagements with automated expert interviews at a fraction of the cost.
 An analyst who previously spent 60 to 90 minutes writing up notes from a single call can now review and refine an AI-generated summary in 10 minutes.
 Multiply that across hundreds of calls per year and the productivity gain is substantial.

 The Consolidation Signal